Made in the Shade: Lessons from a Conventional Solar Site in California’s Central Valley

 All that time in the field eventually paid off.

 At the end of the study period, what scientists observed was a mosaic of distinct vegetation patches growing across the site.
-Depending on the sun’s radiation and competition with other species, different plants seemed to prefer some areas to others.
+Depending on the sun’s radiation and competition with other species, different plants seemed to prefer some areas over others.

 Best Practices, Grounded in the Field